 Guided tour of Angkor Wat temple complex.
 Opt to visit Tonle Sap floating village and Angkor National Museum.

 Opt to learn about Cambodia's sombre history with a visit to the Tuol Sleng Prison and the Killing Fields.
+Later, head out for a street food crawl with the group and CEO.

 Sights you might choose to visit this afternoon include the National Museum and adjacent complex which includes the Silver Pagoda and Royal Palace.
 To learn about Cambodia's sombre history, visit the Tuol Sleng Prison and the Killing Fields, reminders of the genocide that took place under Pol Pot's reign as leader of the Khmer Rouge.